Kilt: Other Celtic nations

 Although not a traditional component of national dress outside Scotland or Ireland, kilts have become recently popular in the other Celtic nations as a sign of Celtic identity.
-Kilts and tartans can therefore also be seen in Wales, Cornwall, the Isle of Man, Brittany and Galicia.
-Although not considered a Celtic region, Northumbrian kilts in border tartan have also been adopted.
+Kilts and tartans can therefore also be seen in Wales, Cornwall, the Isle of Man, Brittany and Galicia; Northumbrian kilts in border tartan have also been adopted.

 There are currently sixteen Breton tartans officially recorded in the Scottish tartan registries.
 The Breton tartans are: Brittany National (Breton National), Brittany Walking, Lead it Of, and a further nine county tartans (Kerne, Leon, Tregor, Gwened, Dol, St. Malo, Rennes, Nantes, St. Brieuc).
 Others have been recently created for smaller areas in Brittany (Ushent, Bro Vigoudenn and Menez Du "Black Mountain").

 There are three Galician tartans recorded in the Scottish registries: Galicia, "Gallaecia – Galician National", and Bombeiros Voluntarios De Galicia.
 There is historical evidence of the use of tartan and kilt in Galicia up to the 18th century.

 Kilts are also traditionally worn by some people in Austria, especially in Carinthia and Upper Austria, due to their Celtic heritage.